python-amazon-mws/python-amazon-mws/README.md

 # ** DISCLAIMER **
 This API is in constant development.
 Do not rely on it too much until its in stable release.
+All except for the last two APIs ( InboundShipment and OutboundShipment ) are complete.
+Help towards completing this last two APIs would be greatly appreciated.
+I will mark this as stable 1.0 once all tests have been completed.

 # Python Amazon MWS